5 Ways to Teach Students About Juneteenth

 Student holding a pan African flag for Juneteenth celebration

-This month we recognize Juneteenth, an important day of Black history dedicated to commemorating independence, celebrating hope, and reflecting on the past.
-While some people have only heard of Juneteenth in recent years, the holiday has actually been observed for more than 150 years in America.
+This month we recognize Juneteenth, an important day in Black history dedicated to commemorating independence, celebrating hope, and reflecting on the past.
+The holiday has been observed in America for more than 150 years.

-You may be wondering: Is Juneteenth taught in schools?
-How can I enhance my online student’s curriculum with this topic?
-Juneteenth is a time to consider our country’s history and how your family can participate first-hand.
+You may be wondering: How can I enhance my online student’s curriculum with this topic?
+Juneteenth is a time to consider our country’s history and how your family can participate in honoring the occasion.
 If you’re looking for Juneteenth resources for kids, check out these five things your student can do to learn about the holiday and its significance while online school is out for the summer!

 What Is Juneteenth?